MalindaGamage/reactive-web-server/README.md

 ---

-## 🧪 Test It With Multiple Tabs
+## 🧪 Test It With Multiple Tabs or Clients

-Open [http://localhost:8080/stream](http://localhost:8080/stream) in multiple browser tabs.
+Open [http://localhost:8080/stream](http://localhost:8080/stream) in multiple browser tabs or run multiple curl commands to connect to /stream.

-> All clients will receive updates simultaneously — without duplicating work on the backend.
+> All clients share the same live Flux — no duplication of resources, no blocking, no scaling issues.

 ---